jakob-dunning/django-rest-api/README.md

 ## Running the API

+You need to have GIT and Docker installed to install the API.
+You can use the API with a HTTP client like Postman or curl.

 1. Clone the GIT repository
 2. Run `make init`
 3. Run `make start_server` to run the server